 1: Make a note that tells readers that the post has been updated and republished.

 3: Use this strategy sparingly and only for content that’s sufficiently old.
-For example, I never republish anything from the past year because I know the majority of my readers would have already read it (I will still make updates as-needed).
+For example, I never republish anything from the past year because I know most of my readers would have already read it (I will still make updates as-needed).
 My personal threshold is at least 1.5 years old…but two is even better.

 4: Remember to update and revise – not just republish!
 The key is to add value to the post.
 Read every word as if you were a new reader to your blog.
 Are those details still accurate?
 Can it be reworded to make more sense?
 In general: If I can’t make any improvements, I won’t republish that post.

 5: Choose posts that you believe have potential.
 Even after updates, don’t republish the post unless you believe it to be your best work.
-Otherwise, just click the ‘Update’ button so it still reflects your revisions, but don’t schedule it for republishing.
+Otherwise, click the ‘Update’ button, so it still reflects your revisions, but don’t schedule it for republishing.
 Just leave it be in its current position on your blog.